Skip to content

 11. Direct payments

-The number of service users in England receiving direct payments has stabilised
+A chart showing that the number of service users in England receiving direct payments has stabilised.

 Why is this indicator important?